arunantony/inteview/src/markdown/Home.md

 solve as per your intervier request.

 - Please read the instructions carefully before start coding
-- Based on the respective files in the repo if the component extension is in tsx we expect you to complete in **`typescript`** and vice versa
+- Based on the respective files in the repo, if the component extension is in tsx we expect you to complete the exercise in **`typescript`** and vice versa

 FilePath : [/src/components/your_allocated_files.ext](/src/components/)